 Micro Market Recovery Program

-The Micro Market Recovery Program (MMRP) is an initiative of the City of Chicago’s Department of Housing that assists in rebuilding distressed communities by reducing the cost of homeownership, creating communities of choice, and attracting new owners to vacant buildings on targeted neighborhood blocks.
+The Micro Market Recovery Program (MMRP) is an initiative of the Department of Housing (DOH) that assists in rebuilding distressed Chicago communities by reducing the cost of homeownership, creating communities of choice, and attracting new owners to vacant buildings on targeted neighborhood blocks.

 The program is based on three principles: strategic targeting of resources to small geographies, collaborative deployment of those resources by private, public and non-profits partners, and comprehensively utilizing those resources to address the specific needs of families, buildings and blocks.

 Anyone interested in purchasing a home or developing real estate in one of the targeted areas should contact the appropriate community partner listed below.
 Existing residents seeking financial assistance toward homeownership should do the same.
-General inquiries regarding MMRP can be directed to Assistant Commissioner Will Edwards at the Department of Housing, firstname.lastname@example.org.
+General inquiries regarding MMRP can be directed to Assistant Commissioner Will Edwards at DOH, email@example.com.

 h2>MMRP Target Areas